There are 11 fishable ponds at St. Vrain, that are stocked on a regular basis.

 Ice fishing is allowed on all ponds except Pelican Pond, which has an aeration system that makes ice extremely dangerous.
 Ice fishing is not recommended when ice is less than 4" thick, cracking, or pocked.
 Check ice conditions below for updated information.

-Blue Heron has produced some good sized Black Crappie, Largemouth Bass, and Saugeye on jigs and lures.
+Blue Heron has produced some good sized Black Crappie, Largemouth Bass, and Walleye/Saugeye on jigs and lures.

 Trout fishing is very productive from fall through spring, especially for ice-fishing.
 Stocked trout are not picky and will be easy to catch by any legal method using a fly, lure, or bait.
 However, trout populations do very poorly in the summer at St. Vrain as water temps can reach the mid 80s.

-Bluegill, Sunfish, Pumpkin Seed, and other smaller fish and panfish will do well on small jigs, flies, and spin bait, and small live bait where legal.
+Bluegill, Sunfish, Pumpkin Seed, and other smaller fish and panfish will do well on small jigs, flies, and spinning lures; anglers also have luck with small live bait on ponds where it is legal to use bait.

-Bass, Saugeye, Perch, and Crappie do well on jigs, spinners, streamers, poppers, seasonal flies, or live bait rigs where allowed. water temperature and spawning time will affect productivity.
+Bass, Saugeye, Perch, and Crappie do well on jigs, spinners, streamers, poppers, seasonal flies, or live bait rigs where allowed.
+Water temperature and spawning time will effect productivity.

 Carp and Catfish are plentiful, but fairly picky.
 Smelly bait, where legal, is productive.
 Cottonwood seed and topwater flies can be productive in the summer in the shallows for Carp.

-Pike and Walleye will also chase larger swim baits and spoons, but we recommend suspending only a few feet down, as most ponds with Pike are very shallow at St. Vrain.
-Pike and Walleye will also chase streamers and poppers, but will usually require some form of a leader to prevent breaking free.
+Pike and Walleye/Saugeye will also chase larger swim baits and spoons, but we recommend suspending only a few feet down, as most ponds with Pike are very shallow at St. Vrain.
+Pike and Walleye/Saugeye will also chase streamers and poppers, but will usually require some form of a leader to prevent breaking free.

 Don't forget your fishing license!